K-State uses big second-half run to beat Southern Miss 55-51

 Southern Miss (7-4) closed within 53-51 when Dominic Magee grabbed an offensive rebound, got fouled and made both foul shots with 10.4 seconds to go.
-The Golden Eagles quickly fouled Brown, and calmly knocked down two more free throws to restore the Wildcats’ four-point cushion.
+The Golden Eagles quickly fouled Brown, but he knocked down two more free throws to restore the Wildcats’ four-point cushion.

 Tyree Griffin’s off-balance 3 missed badly and time ran out on Southern Miss.

-Cortez Griffin finished with 18 points to lead the Golden Eagles, who had not played a Big 12 foe since losing to Kansas State in the 2012 NCAA Tournament.
-Griffin added 11 points on 5-of-19 shooting.
+“We came out with energy in the first half and we were making shots.
+They just locked us up on defense in the second half,” the Golden Eagles’ Cortez Edwards said.

-The Wildcats narrowly avoided losing their first game without Dean Wade, their preseason Big 12 player of the year.
-The rangy forward is expected to miss up to eight weeks after hurting a tendon in his right foot in last Saturday’s win over Georgia State.
+Edwards finished with 18 points to lead the Golden Eagles, who had not played a Big 12 foe since losing to Kansas State in the 2012 NCAA Tournament.
+Griffin scored 11.

-For a while it was as if Wade’s absence galvanized the Wildcats the same way it did during last year’s NCAA Tournament when a different foot injury sidelined him for their Elite Eight run.
+For a while it appeared as if Wade’s absence — he was on crutches and camped out on the Kansas State bench — had galvanized the Wildcats the same way it did during last year’s NCAA Tournament, when a different foot injury sidelined him for their Elite Eight run.

 Then came the next 15 minutes of the half.

-After scoring the game’s first seven points, the Wildcats missed nine straight 3s and were 8 of 26 from the field.
-They had just as many turnovers as made field goals, created only six turnovers and were pounded on the glass despite having a rare size advantage across the board.
+After scoring the game’s first seven points, the Wildcats missed nine straight 3s and were 8 of 26 from the field in the first half.
+They had just as many turnovers as made field goals and were pounded on the glass despite having a rare size advantage across the board.

 Their 19 first-half points were the fewest they’d scored in a half this season.